-Phil 3.7-8 But what things were gain to me, those I counted loss for Christ.
-8 Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things, and do count them but dung, that I may win Christ,
+Phil 3.7-8 But whatever gain I had, I counted as loss for the sake of Christ.
+Indeed, I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord.
+For his sake I have suffered the loss of all things and count them as rubbish, in order that I may gain Christ.